Turbulence modeling over riblets via domain transformation: Turbulence modeling in channel flow over riblets

 where $\cA_{0,\theta}(k_x)$ corresponds to turbulent channel flow over smooth walls and $\cA_{1,\theta}(k_x)$ and $\cA_{2,\theta}(k_x)$ captures the effect of riblets on the flow dynamics at $\alpha^1$ and $\alpha^2$ levels, respectively; see appendix~\ref{app.Apert} for the structure of block operator matrices $\cA_{l,\theta}(k_x)$.
 As equation~\eqref{eq.lyap} is linear, its solution, $\cX_\theta(k_x)$, inherits a similar perturbation series, i.e.,

-In appendix~\ref{app.Xpert}, we show that $\cX_{l,\theta}(k_x)$ are computed consecutively from smaller Lyapunov equations than~\eqref{eq.lyap} ($2N_y \times 2N_y$ vs $2mN_y \times 2mN_y$, for $N_y$ collocation points in $y$ and $m$ harmonics in~\eqref{eq.FFourier} and~\eqref{eq.UFourier}).
-This highlights the computational advantage of our perturbation analysis over the analysis conducted in~\cite{ranzarjovJFM21}.
-It is also noteworthy that the appearance of odd-powered perturbation terms in~\eqref{eq.Apert} and~\eqref{eq.Xpert} is due to the offset introduced to $r(\tilde{z})$ in the mapping function $F(\tilde{y},\tilde{z})$, which gives rise to $0$th-order harmonics in~\eqref{eq.FFourier}.
+In appendix~\ref{app.Xpert}, we show that $\cX_{l,\theta}(k_x)$ are computed {from smaller-size Lyapunov equations compared to equation~\eqref{eq.lyap}} ($2N_y \times 2N_y$ vs $2mN_y \times 2mN_y$, for $N_y$ collocation points in $y$ and $m$ harmonics in~\eqref{eq.FFourier} and~\eqref{eq.UFourier}). {Given the cubic computational complexity of solving unstructured Lyapunov equations, an $m$-fold reduction in the size of the operator matrices leads to a substantial decrease in both memory usage and computation time required to obtain the second-order flow statistics over riblets.
+Specifically, perturbation analysis facilitates model-based predictions of the effects of small riblets on the flow using computations comparable in complexity to those for smooth channel flow.
+This demonstrates the computational efficiency of our approach relative to the analysis presented in~\cite{ranzarjovJFM21}.} It is also noteworthy that the appearance of odd-powered perturbation terms in~\eqref{eq.Apert} and~\eqref{eq.Xpert} is due to the offset introduced to $r(\tilde{z})$ in the mapping function $F(\tilde{y},\tilde{z})$, which gives rise to $0$th-order harmonics in~\eqref{eq.FFourier}.
 Finally, the energy spectrum of the flow can be computed as $\bar{E}_\theta(k_x) = {\sum_{n\in\bbZ} \trace \left(X_d(k_x,\theta_n)\right)}$, where $X_d(k_x,\theta_n)$ are blocks on the main diagonal of $\cX_\theta(k_x)$ that have been confined to $y \in [-1,1]$.
 Based on this, the perturbation series for $\cX_\theta(k_x)$ yields the perturbation expansion

 for the energy spectrum of velocity fluctuations, where the energy at the level of $\alpha^l$ is computed from the trace of the corresponding covariance matrix in~\eqref{eq.Xpert}.